Ed.: This article was originally published in 2022 and has been updated to reflect 2023 celebrations.

 Fit for royalty, Levico Terme’s Habsburg Christmas Market reaches its 22nd edition this year.
 Held in Habsburg Secular Park, the legendary festive market enjoys a bumper run through the weekends of early to mid-December, after which it opens on a daily basis — with the exception of Christmas Day, December 25 — until Twelfth Night 2024 (January 6, or Epiphany).

 There’s a magic in the air as kids and big kids (parents) can make their requests to Santa in the elves’ village and enjoy the nativity scene exhibition.

 Stalls overflow with great gift options, and there are also traditional Christmas foods to tuck into, washed down with a glug of mulled wine.

 Kids can pay a visit to the elves’ village and hand-deliver their letters to Santa.
 Another standout in the Levico Terme lineup is the nativity scene exhibition, which features some first-class handiwork for families to enjoy together.

-The market will be open throughout weekends (and some designated weekdays) in December, including Christmas Eve (though it closes for the big day of the 25th itself).
 Dates are plentiful but rather erratic, so do check the official website to make sure you don’t show up to a quiet park.